JaeyeopC/TUM_Application-Project__Gait_Anamnesis_Classifiers/README.md

 #### Dataset Structure

-- Total records: **2,603 patients**
+- **Total records:** 2,603 patients
-- Input features: **7 biomechanical gait features**
+- **Input features:** 7 biomechanical gait features
-- Targets: **42 pain variables**
+- **Targets:** 42 pain variables

+Each record corresponds to one patient and contains biomechanical features derived from gait analysis using IMU sensors embedded in instrumented insoles.

+#### Feature Variables

+The dataset contains **seven biomechanical features** describing characteristics of a patient's walking pattern and posture:

+1. **Left movement deviation**
+   Lateral deviation of the movement trajectory on the left side during walking.

+2. **Right movement deviation**
+   Lateral deviation of the movement trajectory on the right side during walking.

+3. **Resting deviation**
+   Postural deviation measured while the patient is standing still.

+4. **Average step length (left)**
+   Average step length of the left foot during walking.

+5. **Average step length (right)**
+   Average step length of the right foot during walking.

+6. **Average heel strike timing**
+   Temporal characteristic of the gait cycle describing heel strike timing during walking.

+7. **Shoe size**
+   Patient’s shoe size, included as a proxy for foot length which may influence gait mechanics and pressure distribution.

+#### Target Variables

-The pain anamnesis dataset contains 42 target variables:
+The pain anamnesis dataset contains **42 target variables**:

-- 18 binary targets → pain presence (0 / 1)
+- **18 binary variables** → indicate the presence or absence of localized pain (0 / 1)
-- 24 ordinal targets → pain severity (0–5)
+- **24 ordinal variables** → represent pain severity levels on a **0–5 scale**

+#### Target Processing for Modeling

-To increase the statistical association between features and target variables, different target processing strategies were applied depending on the modeling approach.
+To improve the relationship between input features and prediction targets, different target processing strategies were applied depending on the modeling approach.

+- **Neural Network (LSTM-based model)**
-For the neural network model, the original target structure was preserved.
-The model was designed as a multi-task learning framework that simultaneously predicts binary pain presence and ordinal pain severity.
+  The original target structure was preserved.
+The model was designed as a **multi-task learning framework** that simultaneously predicts binary pain presence and ordinal pain severity.

+- **XGBoost model**
-For the XGBoost approach, ordinal targets were converted into binary variables (pain vs. no pain).
-This transformation simplifies the prediction task and helps increase the effective association between the biomechanical gait features and the target variables.
+  The ordinal targets were converted into **binary variables (pain vs. no pain)**.
+This simplification reduces the complexity of the classification task and strengthens the statistical association between biomechanical gait features and the target variables.

 ---